 Better low light capture across all lenses thanks to Photonic Engine

 Even the flash got an upgrade with the iPhone 14 Pro.
-It is now an Adaptive True Tone flash, which means the pattern and intensity of the nine LEDs automatically adjust based on the focal length of the photo you’re taking.
+It's an Adaptive True Tone flash, which means the pattern and intensity of the nine LEDs automatically adjust based on the focal length of the photo you’re taking.
 This results in the most optimal light for your subject.
 Apple says the new Adaptive True Tone flash is 2x bright on Telephoto images, and there is 3x better uniformity with Ultra Wide photos.

 Video recording is vastly improved, as well as selfies